w3f/polkadot-wiki/docs/learn-auction.md

 protocol.
 The VRF will provide the base of the randomness, which will retroactively determine the end-time of the auction.

-The slot durations are capped to {{ polkadot: 2 years and divided into 6-month periods :polkadot }};
+The slot durations are capped to 2 years and divided into 3-month periods on Polkadot;
-Kusama slots durations and periods will be less than on Polkadot.
+Kusama slot durations will be capped to 1 year and divided into 6-week periods.
 Parachains may lease a slot for any combination of periods of the slot duration.
 Parachains may lease more than one slot over time, meaning that they could extend their lease to Polkadot past the maximum duration by leasing a contiguous slot.

 > Note: Individual parachain slots are fungible.
 This means that parachains do not need to always
 > inhabit the same slot, but as long as a parachain inhabits any slot it can continue as a